 Carefully measure the width of your opening, from side to side, where you intend to

 install the gate.
 Look for a gate that has the appropriate width dimension listed.
 Be aware that mounting may be more challenging at the lowest and highest ends of the gate’s width range, depending on the gate style and manufacturer.
 Some gate products include extension bars or panels inside the box.
 Refer to the manufacturer’s installation instructions on which extensions to use to precisely fit your opening.
 You will also want to consider the full-grown height and jumping ability of your pet when choosing a gate.
 Several of our models, such as the Extra-Tall Petgate Passage® come in heights up to 42”.

 Remember that if you’re installing a gate at the top of the stairs, a hardware-mounted gate is a must.
 Pressure-mounted gates offer quick installation and no marks on your walls, but hardware-mounted gates offer extra strength and security.
 Determine which of these types works best for your location, and your pet.

 Quality matters: Look for sturdy materials and construction.
 Going for the lowest price is not always the best strategy with pet gates or pet yards.
 For further helpful information, watch our Video Demos.

 Do your homework: View instruction manuals, videos and reviews online before you buy to make sure you are getting the gate you need.

 Once installed, check your gate frequently!
 Make sure the tension knobs and/or hardware have not become loose.

 WARNING!
-Do not leave a pet or child unsupervised or rely on gates to keep a pet or child safe.
+Do not leave a pet unsupervised or rely on gates to keep a pet safe.
 These products may not prevent all accidents!